bekaku/mysql-replecation-docker/README.md

 6. (Windows only) Right click /slave/conf.d/slave.cnf > properties > uncheck Read only

-7. Edit /slave/conf.d/slave.cnf comment out this two lines `read_only = ON`
+7. Edit /slave/conf.d/slave.cnf uncomment this two lines `read_only = ON`
 `super_read_only = ON`
 8. (Windows only) Right click /slave/conf.d/slave.cnf > properties > check Read only